 Every business leader is forced to wrestle with the prospect of what’s next.
 This report looks beyond the next few years at four scenarios that are possible next steps beyond the Great Recession.

-In this report, Andy Hines, a lecturer at the University of Houston, analyzes four North American and global trends as archetypes for what’s possible beyond the Great Recession.
-He addresses their correlations to society, technology, the economy, the environment, and politics and then explores the credit union implications of each:
+In this report, Hines presents four North American and global scenarios as possible next steps beyond the Great Recession.
+He addresses their correlations to society, technology, the economy, the environment, and politics and then explores the credit union implications of each.

 - Long Boom (continuation)—The most familiar possibility shows the recession as a painful bump in the road, and soon domestic and international economies will pick up roughly where they left off.
 Steady long-term growth is the continuing norm; society and business look a lot like they have for the past 20 years.